Jeffrey-Gauntt/Drum-Kit/README.md

-Play the screen or keyboard like a midi drum machine
+Play the screen with your mouse or keyboard like a midi drum machine

 www.drumkit.jeffreygauntt.com